AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 tl;dr it can work fine I think.
 Like it's still secure; there's nothing about PoW reflection that *requires* more than one hashing alg, it's just the easier context to explain it in b/c miners of one chain can't attack the other.

-\todo[inline]{tidy this section, provide explanation.}
+\todo{tidy this section, provide explanation.}

 \begin{comment}

-\todo[inline]{build this section out -- seems like this can be done securely. nb: the rest of this subsection are just notes; probs just skip over them}
+\todo{build this section out -- seems like this can be done securely. nb: the rest of this subsection are just notes; probs just skip over them}

 What about chains using the same alg? e.g. Bitcoin (B) and Bitcoin-copy (C)?